Episode 4 – Exploiting Divides

 Close up of Xicomecoatl from “Hernán Cortés enters Zempoala and is received by the Cacique Gordo” by Juan González and Miguel González, 1698

-Summary – There seem to be varying accounts of exactly what happened, ranging from a full on burning of the fleet to a strategic dismantling of the parts in hopes of rebuilding the fleet later.
+Summary – Cortes and the “Sinking of the Ships” is one of the most legendary tales associated with the Conquest of New Spain.
+There are varying accounts of what happened, ranging from a full on burning of the fleet to a strategic dismantling of the parts in hopes of rebuilding the fleet later.
 Below are summaries of what the various witnesses and writers said, or didn’t, about the incident.

 Episode 4 Credits